 For instance, you can get a pretty good idea based on where and when it was made, as well as the materials it features.
-You will also find the market analysis and trends for various doll styles that will be useful in your valuations.Continue to 2 of 27 below.
+You will also find the market analysis and trends for various doll styles that will be useful in finding out how much your doll is worth.

 French Bisque Poupee by Gaultier

-COMMENTS: Elaborate nine-piece regional outfit of the Morbihan, Brittany region of France.
+- Comments: Elaborate nine-piece regional outfit of the Morbihan, Brittany region of France.
 Doll wears a four-bar gold-plated cross.
 The lace on the coiffe, pantalets, and sous-sleeves is lovely and matches.
-Doll also has blue wool apron which is part of the outfit.
+Doll also has a blue wool apron which is part of the outfit.

 French Bisque Poupee in Costume of L'Auvergne, France

-CHARACTERISTICS OF DOLL: Doll has a bisque shoulder head and painted facial features.
-The doll has the hint of a smile.
+- Characteristics: Doll has a bisque shoulder head and painted facial features.
+The doll has a hint of a smile.
 Brunette mohair wig over a cork pate.
 French kid fashion body with a shapely torso, one-piece arm and legs, and separated fingers.

 All-Bisque by Kestner

-MARKS: The doll is marked "1" on head and torso.
+- Marks: The doll is marked "1" on the head and torso.

-CHARACTERISTICS OF DOLL: Round-faced with swivel head.
+- Characteristics: Round-faced with swivel head.
 Torso is very shapely with a waist and defined navel.
 Arms are modeled in the bent position at elbows, cupped right hand and clasped left hand.
 Legs are also shapely with defined knees and tiny ankles.
 Four-strap boots with bows.
 The doll has glass sleep eyes, feathered brows, painted lashes, accented nostrils, and eye corners.
-Mouth is closed with an accent line between lips.
+The mouth is closed with an accent line between lips.
 The wig is original blonde mohair over plaster pate.

 German All-Bisque Bathing Beauty

-PRICE: Doll in perfect condition is around $500 to $700; with two fingers broken on a bent arm (as this doll has), $300 at auction.
-Some dolls made in a similar style have been found stamped "Bavaria," and others have accessories such as mirror and parrots.
+- Price: Doll in perfect condition is around $500 to $700; with two fingers broken on a bent arm (as this doll has), $300 at auction.
+Some dolls made in a similar style have been found stamped "Bavaria," and others have accessories such as mirrors and parrots.
 Dolls holding accessories have higher values.

 French Bisque Bebe in Costume of Savoie, France

-CHARACTERISTICS OF DOLL: A bisque head with blue glass inset eyes.
-Painted features including individual lashes.
+- Characteristics: A bisque head with blue glass inset eyes.
+Painted features, including individual lashes.
 Open mouth with four teeth and a blonde mohair wig over cork pate.
 The body is French composition and wood fully-jointed.

 German Bisque Kestner, Mold 171

-CHARACTERISTICS OF DOLL: Doll has bisque socket head, blue glass sleep eyes, painted individual upper and lower lashes, and feathered brows.
+- Characteristics: Doll has a bisque socket head, blue glass sleep eyes, painted individual upper and lower lashes, and feathered brows.
 Open mouth with four porcelain teeth.
 The wig is mohair on a plaster pate.
-Original body is made of composition and has wooden ball-joints.
+The original body is made of composition and has wooden ball-joints.